akhtaransari/PayWithStripe/README.md

 ### StripeServiceImplement

-The `StripeServiceImplement` class is responsible for interacting with the Stripe API to handle payment intents.
+The `StripeServiceImplement` class is a Spring Service responsible for interacting with the Stripe API to handle payment intents.
 It implements the `StripeServiceInterface` for creating, capturing, refunding payment intents, and fetching a list of payment intents.

 #### Methods